danteedmonson/danteedmonson/readme.md

-### I'm a software engineer with a passion for full-stack web development. </br>I'm currently a senior at the University of Central Florida and this is my</br> last semester.
+### I'm a software engineer with a passion for full-stack web development. </br>I've recently graduated from the University of Central Florida.</br>
 I plan to use my skills and education towards a career that </br>will enable me to develop software at a high degree.

 </br>